Blog

 More directly applicable in nature, operational threat intelligence uses the collection of data and information to respond to a threat or attack as it is in progress.
 It is meant to be used immediately, and provides real-time alerts that can help your security team understand the scope of an attack and defend against it.
 It is a critical part of detecting active threats and responding to them quickly, so that your organization suffers minimal harm.

 Along with giving you the intelligence needed to thwart an attack, it provides deeper insights into exactly how a threat actor operates, including their motives, capabilities, and potential next steps based on how they’ve behaved in the past.
-Not only does operation threat intelligence improve your organization’s ability to defend against attacks, it also strengthens your overall security posture and improves the quality with which you can investigate an incident and remediate damage.
+Not only does operational threat intelligence improve your organization’s ability to defend against attacks, it also strengthens your overall security posture and improves the quality with which you can investigate an incident and remediate damage.

 This type of threat intel is often technical, and is immediately and urgently applicable to a potential attack situation.
 Its audience is security professionals, including security managers, heads of incident response, network defenders, and fraud detection teams.
 It usually consists of indicators of compromise (IOCs) and machine-readable data, including URLs, domain names, and IP addresses, among other things, and is often consumed through firewalls, SIEMs, SOARs, and other security tools.